Crest Havencraft Deck Recipe Guide and How to Play. See needed card list, cost, how to use, strategy and tips.

 Crest Havencraft Deck - How to Play

-In the early game, play Serene Sanctuary to draw extra cards, or use Grimnir, Heavenly Gale or a Supplicant to build up your Crests while keeping your leader's health high.
+In the early game, use Serene Sanctuary to draw fresh cards, and play defenders like Grimnir, Heavenly Gale or Supplicant to safely build up your Crests while keeping your health high.

-This deck has a really hard time damaging the enemy leader unless Marwynn, Despair Manifest's Crest effect is active, so evolving Marwynn is your absolute top priority.
-The moment you reach a turn where you are allowed to evolve, try your best to play and evolve him immediately.
+This deck has a very hard time damaging the enemy leader until Marwynn's special Crest effect is active, making Evolving Marwynn your absolute top priority!
+The moment you are allowed to use Evolution Points, try your best to play and Evolve him.

-If Marwynn, Despair Manifest isn't enough to take out all the enemy followers, play a Congregant to finish the job.
-Even if the opponent plays dangerous cards like Anne & Grea or Zwei, Symphonic Heart, you can still knock out their toughest followers, even if they are hiding behind defenders with Ward.
+If Marwynn isn't quite enough to completely wipe out the enemy army, play Congregant to clean up the rest.
+Even if your opponent hides behind tough cards like Anne & Grea or Zwei, Symphonic Heart,

 Mulligan Guide for the Crest Havencraft